-As a developer or site builder, there will come a time when you have a lot of content to import into your Pantheon site—a need that will go beyond Feeds and will perhaps have related content, entity references and the like—that will make importing content a challenge.
+As a developer or site builder, there will come a time when you have a lot of content to migrate from Drupal into your Pantheon site—a need that will go beyond Feeds and will perhaps have related content, entity references and the like—that will make importing content a challenge.
 This path will lead you to Drupal’s Migrate module.
 In Drupal 8, this module is in core.

 Much can be said about Migrate and how it works, but to give you the short version: it allows a new Drupal site to connect to a different source (such as another copy of Drupal or even another platform such as Wordpress).
 Once connected, it will pull content in, one piece at a time, and track it—in case it gets updated, or in case other content relies on it—so it can reconcile these complicated matters for you.